John Hughes's unrealized projects: Peanuts

-Damn Yankees
+Damn Yankees remake

 In 1993, Hughes reportedly wrote a script adapted from the musical Damn Yankees, but it never came to fruition.

 The Bee

 Due to the commercial success of Home Alone (1990), Hughes felt determined to make The Bee, a live action family comedy film that he wrote that required a $50 million budget.
 According to Daniel Stern, The Bee is about "an architect who was trying to finish his project that day and a bee comes into the house and the guy gets distracted by the bee.
 And the entire movie is the bee forcing the guy to destroy his own house and take his life apart."
-Kirk Honeycutt claims that The Bee was inspired by Hughes' "involvement in the development of Redwing Farms, where he worked to reforest the land and turn it into a proper English farm."
-It is said that of Hughes' script, only ten pages of it contained dialogue.
+Author Kirk Honeycutt claimed that The Bee was inspired by Hughes "involvement in the development of Redwing Farms, where he worked to reforest the land and turn it into a proper English farm."
+It is said that of Hughes script, only ten pages of it contained dialogue.

 The Bee was initially developed at 20th Century Fox, but by early 1993, Hughes sold the project to Warner Bros. after Fox passed on it.
 Then in May 1994, WB put the project in turnaround.
 By June that same year, it was officially announced that Hughes would write, produce and direct The Bee for Walt Disney Pictures with a budget of $25 million.
 Simon Brew credits Hughes's 1994 departure from Hollywood, along with the critical and financial failure of Baby's Day Out (1994), which he wrote and produced for Fox, as factors that led to the film's cancellation.

 In later reports, Daniel Stern claimed that he was going to direct the film.
 According to Stern, Hughes visited him on the set of Home Alone 2: Lost in New York (1992), showed him the script of The Bee and asked him to direct it.
 Stern further claimed that he worked on the script with Hughes.
 It has also been reported that Steve Martin was considered to star in the film.

-In 2022, Netflix announced a short-form comedy streaming television series titled Man vs. Bee starring and co-written by Rowan Atkinson based on a similar concept to Hughes's The Bee.

 Dumb and Dumber

-According to Kirk Honeycutt, Hughes originated the story, wrote an incomplete initial draft, eventually abandoned it, sold it to the Farrelly brothers and had his name removed.
+According to Hughes biographer Kirk Honeycutt, Hughes had originated the story for the 1994 comedy Dumb and Dumber, and had even written an incomplete screenplay draft before eventually deciding to sell it to the Farrelly brothers and requesting the removal of his name.

+Peter Pan

+In 1995, it was announced that Hughes was set to write, produce and direct a live action Peter Pan film as a joint venture between The Walt Disney Company and TriStar Pictures.

 Tickets

-In 1996, Hughes had written a script titled Tickets.
-According to Bradford Evans, "Tickets was a script that followed a group of teenage strangers camped out all night in zero degree weather for tickets to their favorite band’s farewell show."
-The script was never made into a film due to the release of the similarly themed film Detroit Rock City (1999).
+In 1996, Hughes had written a script titled Tickets that followed a group of teenage strangers camped out all night in zero degree weather for tickets to their favorite band's farewell show.
+According to Vulture, the script was never made into a film due to the release of the similarly themed film Detroit Rock City (1999).

+How the Grinch Stole Christmas

+In 1998, Hughes pitched a film version of How the Grinch Stole Christmas! to various studios before it was adapted into the 2000 live-action film.